A unique Caribbean dive resort

 Between dives our experienced boat captains go out looking for whale sharks when conditions are right.
 They search for "boils" caused by Blackfin Tuna jumping and feeding on schools of sardines near the ocean surface.
 The sardines feed on plankton which is also the main source of food for whale sharks.
 Therefore "boils" are often a good indication that whale sharks are in the vicinity.
 The best way to spot "boils" at great distances is to look for birds circling in the sky.

-Although plankton is a substantial part of a whale sharks' diet, they also aggregate at seasonal mass spawning events.
+Although plankton is a substantial part of a whale sharks' diet, they also sometimes aggregate at seasonal mass spawning events.
 They have been observed feeding on tuna spawn, snapper spawn, larvae of a terrestrial crab and schools of anchovy.
-There are typically more frequent sightings during full moon and last quarter moon during spawning seasons.
+There is some speculation about more frequent sightings during full moon and last quarter moon during spawning seasons.